|GOODS South WFC3 ERS Details 3 [Courtesy NASA]

 Similarly, it is very easy to take for granted our current technology, which is merely the endpoint of a tidal wave of scientific and technological advances in our modern era.
 But consider just for a moment what has been accomplished:

 - Moore's Law and computer technology.
-No other single statistic is as compelling a demonstration of technological progress as Moore's Law, namely the observation that beginning in 1965, when Intel pioneer Gordon Moore first noted it [Moore1965], the number of transistors that can be crammed onto a single integrated circuit roughly doubles every 18-24 months.
+No other single statistic is as compelling a demonstration of technological progress as Moore's Law, namely the observation that beginning in 1965, when Intel pioneer Gordon Moore first noted it [Moore1965], the number of transistors that can be crammed onto a single integrated circuit roughly doubles every 24 months.
 Moore's Law has now continued unabated for over 50 years, and the end is not yet in sight.
-As of 2019, state-of-the-art devices typically have more than 20 billion transistors, an increase by a factor of 80 million over the best 1965-era devices [Transistor2019].
+As of 2022, state-of-the-art devices (e.g., flash memory chips) have more than one trillion transistors, an increase by more than a factor of 400 million over the best 1970-era devices [Transistor2022].
 This staggering number of on-chip transistors translates directly into memory capacity and processing speed, endowing a broad range of high-tech devices with capabilities unthinkable even a few years ago.
-For example, 2019-era supercomputers compute one million times faster, and include one million times as much memory, compared to supercomputers just 25 years ago [Top500].
+For example, 2022-era supercomputers compute over one million times faster (1018 flop/sec), and include more than one million times as much memory (1016 bytes), compared to supercomputers just 25 years ago [Top500].
 With technologies such as nanotechnology and quantum computing in development, even more futuristic applications are in the works.

 - Communication.
-Human society leaped forward in the 15th century with the printing press, which provided public access to many literary and scientific works and directly contributed to the birth of modern science.
+Human society leaped forward in the 15th century with the printing press, which directly contributed to the birth of modern science, literature, music, art and government.
 Similarly, the development of the telegraph and telephone facilitated the huge technological boom of the 19th and 20th century.
 Now we are seeing the effects of an even more far-reaching communication revolution, namely the Internet, which quite literally brings the entire world's cumulative knowledge to one's computer or smartphone.
-Some of the older generation may recall when telephone service was first provided to individual homes, via "party lines," back in the 1930s, 1940s and 1950s.
-Long-distance calls were possible, but only at very high rates -- typically 50 cents to $1.00 per minute within first-world countries, and $3.00 to $5.00 per minute to foreign countries.
-Nowadays, via the Internet and services such as Apple's FaceTime and Microsoft's Skype, one can communicate by high-resolution color video, for free, to virtually anywhere worldwide.
+Some of the older generation may recall when telephone service was first provided to individual homes, via "party lines," back in the 1940s and 1950s.
+Long-distance calls were possible, but only at very high rates -- typically around $1.00 per minute within first-world countries, and $3.00 to $5.00 per minute to other countries.
+Nowadays, via the Internet and services such as Zoom, Apple's FaceTime and Microsoft's Skype, one can communicate by high-resolution color video, for free, to virtually anywhere worldwide.

 - Smartphones.
-No first-world teenager needs to be lectured about the miracle of a smartphone, which quite literally connects nearly the entire world's population in a communications network, provides full access to Internet resources and includes a GPS mapping facility that by itself would astound anyone of an earlier era.
-As of 2019, over five billion persons, or roughly 70% of the entire world population, own at least a cell phone, and 2.71 billion, or nearly half the world's population, own a smartphone [Smartphone2019].
-As of 2019, state-of-the-art smartphones typically include touchscreens with over three million pixel resolution, at least two cameras with over ten million pixel resolution, and up to 512 Gbyte storage.
-Beginning with the 2018-2019 models, Apple smartphones also include special hardware and software that enable 3-D facial recognition.
-Today's leading-edge smartphones can perform more than five trillion operations per second, a speed faster than that of the most powerful supercomputers of twenty years earlier.
-Now many of these same smartphone capabilities are being delivered in smartwatches, with built-in wireless facilities, GPS mapping and features for monitoring health and fitness.
-For example, beginning with the 2018-2019 models, Apple watches can produce a clinical-quality electrocardiogram and can automatically call emergency services if it detects that the wearer has fallen and was not able to get up.
+No teenager needs to be lectured about the miracle of a smartphone, which quite literally connects nearly the entire world's population in a communications network, provides full access to Internet resources and includes a GPS mapping facility that by itself would astound anyone of an earlier era.
+As of 2022, over 6.6 billion persons, or roughly 83% of the entire world population, own a smartphone [Smartphone2022].
+2022-era smartphones typically include at least two high-resolution cameras, 256 GByte or more storage, and can perform more than one trillion operations per second, a speed faster than that of the most powerful supercomputers 25 years earlier.
+Now many of these smartphone capabilities are being delivered in smartwatches, which, for instance, can monitor health and fitness (e.g., with electrocardiograms) and can automatically call emergency services, with the GPS location, if it detects that the wearer has fallen and was not able to rise.

 - Genome sequencing.
 The first complete human genome sequence was completed in 2000, after a ten-year effort that cost approximately $2.7 billion [Genome2010].
-But in the wake of several waves of new technology since then, genomes can now be sequenced for less than $1,000, and the cost is expected to drop to only $100 by 2020 or so [Vance2014; Fikes2017].
-If the $100 price is achieved by 2020, as expected, the price will have dropped by a stunning factor of 27 million in only twenty years.
-This is sustained progress by a factor of 2.35 compounded per year, which is significantly faster than the Moore's Law rate of 1.59 compounded per year.
-Partial genome sequencing is already wildly popular as a means to identify the national origin of one's ancestors, and full genome sequencing is being used to identify possible genetic defects.
-It is inevitable that full genome sequencing will become a standard part of modern medicine in ways that we can only dimly foresee at the present time.
-What's more, this same sequencing technology has enabled biologists to study the genomes of thousands of other biological species, producing indisputable evidence of common ancestry between species (see DNA).
-In the latest application of DNA technology, researchers have discovered a technique for gene editing ("CRISPR"), a development that is certain to have far-reaching applications in medicine and almost certainly will merit a Nobel Prize [Zimmer2015c].
+But in the wake of several waves of new technology since then, this cost has dropped to less than $1,000, and by December 2022 will drop to only $100 [Coldewey2022].
+This $100 price represents a drop by a stunning factor of 27 million in only 22 years, even faster than Moore's Law.
+Partial genome sequencing is already being used to identify the national origin of one's ancestors and to identify possible genetic defects.
+What's more, this same sequencing technology has enabled biologists to study the genomes of many thousands of biological species, producing, for instance, indisputable evidence of common ancestry between species.
+In a closely related development, researchers have discovered a technique for gene editing ("CRISPR"), a development that is certain to have far-reaching applications in medicine and almost certainly will merit a Nobel Prize [Zimmer2015c].

 - Artificial intelligence.
 Although the notion of artificial intelligence (AI) was first articulated by 1950, early optimism soon faded as researchers realized that AI was very much more difficult than first envisioned.
 In 1997, in a seminal event for the field, an IBM computer system defeated the world's champion chess player.
 In 2011, in a much more impressive AI achievement, an IBM computer named "Watson" defeated two champion contestants on the American quiz game Jeopardy.
 In 2017, a computer program developed by Google's DeepMind defeated the world champion Go champion, an achievement that many had thought would not come for decades, if ever.
-Then later that year, in an even more startling development, DeepMind researchers developed a new program that was merely taught the rules of Go, and then played against itself.
-Within just three days it had exceeded the skill of the previous program; similar programs then quickly conquered chess and the Japanese game shogi as well.
-This same AI-machine learning approach is now being applied in numerous commercial developments; indeed, 2018 appears to be the year that AI truly came of age.
-Among the current participants are Amazon, Apple, Facebook, Google, IBM, Microsoft, Salesforce, and numerous financial firms [Bailey2018].
-Closely related is the development of self-driving automobiles and trucks.
-Waymo has already launched a robot-ride taxi service in Arizona [Davies2018], and self-driving trucks will likely be fielded by 2022 [Freedman2017].
+One of the most significant recent achievements is the "AlphaFold" tool, developed by DeepMind, which uses an AI-machine learning approach to predict the three-dimensional shape of proteins.
+It is so much more successful than previous protein-folding programs that it has been called a "revolution" for the biomedical field [Callaway2022].
+This same AI-machine learning approach is now being applied in numerous commercial developments, ranging from self-driving cars and trucks to software programs that automatically detect scientific laws in raw data [Bailey2018; AIModels2022; Stock2022].

-At the same time, and in spite of continuing naysaying from both the left wing (in particular, the postmodern science studies movement) and the right wing (in particular, the creationism, intelligent design and climate change denial movements), the engine of scientific and technological progress continues unabated.
-Just in the past 20 years, scientists have discovered that the universe's expansion is accelerating, have discovered thousands of planets orbiting other stars, and have catalogued the entire human genome.
-The latter task cost roughly $2.7 billion when it was completed in 2000, yet dramatic improvements since then have reduced the cost to roughly $1,000, and it will soon fall to $100.
+At the same time, and in spite of continuing naysaying from both the socio-political right wing (the creationism, intelligent design and climate change denial movements) and the left wing (the postmodern science studies movement), the engine of scientific and technological progress charges on unabated.
+Just in the past 25 years, scientists have discovered that the universe's expansion is accelerating, have discovered thousands of planets orbiting other stars, and have catalogued the entire human genome.
+The latter task cost roughly $2.7 billion when it was completed in 2000, yet dramatic improvements since then have reduced the cost to just $100.
 Computer and information technologies continue their relentless advance with Moore's Law.
-This is perhaps most evident when we see the vast numbers of cell phones and smartphones now in use -- more than 5 billion, or roughly 70% of the entire world human population, now own at least a cell phone, and 2.7 billion own a smartphone.
-The latest smartphones pack worldwide communication, full-fledged Internet facilities, voice recognition, facial recognition and GPS mapping, and feature computing power exceeding the world's most powerful supercomputers of just 20 years ago.
-And technologies such as genome sequencing, artificial intelligence, self-driving vehicles and commercial space travel are just getting started.
+More than 6.6 billion, or roughly 83% of the entire world human population, now own smartphones.
+And technologies such as genome sequencing, artificial intelligence, self-driving vehicles and commercial space travel are just starting.